Showing posts sorted by date for query gun extremism. Sort by relevance Show all posts

 George Dawson, MD, DFAPA

 Supplementary 1: Unfortunately I have to keep adding boxes.
-The latest is a direct comment form former President Trump.
-Before anyone suggests he was just "joking" or "nobody takes him seriously" or tires to explain it in any other way consider this.
+The latest is a direct comment from former President Trump.
+Before anyone suggests he was just "joking" or "nobody takes him seriously" or tries to explain it in any other way consider this.
 This is unprecedented discourse in an American election.
-It follows Trump threatening to use the military against his perceived "enemies form within."
+It follows Trump threatening to use the military against his perceived "enemies from within."
 It should be fairly clear that he considers political opponents or in many cases people who just disagree with him as enemies.
 Violent rhetoric aside - this is not an attitude any reasonable politician can have when they are supposed to represent all of the American people.

 Friday, October 11, 2024